nduran06/AYGO-Intro-2/README.md

 #### MongoDB container

-1. In your EC2 machine create a mongo-init.js file, with this content:
+1. In your web application EC2 machine create a mongo-init.js file, with this content:

 ```
 db.createUser(